Date of Award:

 Parents in the Dreikurs Parent Groups checked significantly fewer total problems on the post-test administration of the Checklist of Parent Problems than they did on the pre-test.
 All groups decreased significantly on those problems originally checked on the pre-test.
 The two treatment groups became aware of a significant number of new problems not originally checked on the pre-test.
 The control group showed no such increase.

 Allen, Lorene, "Reported Attitude and Behavior Change as a Result Of Participation in Parent Training Groups" (1974).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5732.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .